Dakar School: History

 Under the paternalism of Senghor, the Dakar School was formed in September 1960 and its approach aimed to form a globalized contemporary art in Senegal.
-It had retrofitted the ideas from Senghor's Black nationalist movement called Négritude (founded in the 1930s), to demonstrate that the Black Africans were capable of creating beauty, but based on the model of Western contemporary art.
-The movement favored warm colors, figurative and abstract representations with references to African aesthetics and mythologies.
+It utilized the ideas from Senghor's Black nationalist movement, Négritude (founded in the 1930s), and strived to demonstrate that the Black Africans were capable of creating beauty honed within African models.
+Though based on the model of Western contemporary art the focus was on African expression.
+Within this framework, the Dakar School developed and artists frequently engaged with state cultural programs, which subsequently influenced both the production and dissemination of their work.
+Scholars have noted that Senghor's cultural policies helped establish a close relationship between artistic practice and state institutions, with visual arts development occurring within government-supported structures.